 Kurt W. Florian, JD, joined the Solidarity Bridge board in 2008 serving two terms as board chair.
 He is an on-the-ground leader and has made numerous trips to Bolivia with our mission teams.
 His passion for Bolivia began years ago when he participated in a high school year-abroad program in Cochabamba.
 Through that term, he became fluent in Spanish and more sensitive to people in great need.
 Beyond Solidarity Bridge, Kurt is the current President and Chief Executive Officer of the Epilepsy Foundation of Greater Chicago and has served on their board for over twenty years.
 He has also been an Adjunct Professor at the Chicago-Kent College of Law of the Illinois Institute of Technology teaching courses in mergers and acquisitions.

-Bruce Leech, Board Member
+Bruce Leech, MBA, Board Member

 Bruce Leech is a known business leader and he currently serves as Executive Director of DePaul University's Coleman Entrepreneurship Center.
 He has been a loyal board member since 2001, serving two terms as board chair.
 Bruce was instrumental in launching our Fair Trade effort that continues to provide employment opportunities through sewing cooperatives in Bolivia.
 “I’ve always wanted to be involved with a small non-profit where you can really see and touch the impact.”
 Bruce sees himself as a connector and notes that “I have often seen a need, and I know how to connect people with each other to help that need.”
 In his spare time, Bruce enjoys skiing, sailing, squash and running.
 He’s also a private pilot.

 Danielle Lum, MD, Board Member